 5 Ways to Live Disease Free and Healthy

-Above money and all other things, the most important thing you have is your health.
-While Americans continue to be tricked, and pulled back and forth by corporate interests, health care costs will remain privatized and very expensive for as long as possible.
-There is no better time for us to be conscious about our bodies and make a strong initiative to live healthier, drug free lives.
-Without a doubt, the very best way to personally tackle the health care problem is to improve your health.
-You don't have to train and diet like an Olympic athlete.
-Improving your health to a better disease free life is easier than you think.
+Above money and all other things, the most important thing we have is our health.
+There is no better time for us to be conscious about our bodies and make a strong initiative to live healthier drug-free lives.
+No, you don't have to train and diet like an Olympic athlete.
+Improving your health to a better disease-free life is easier than you think.

 There are many things about the current healthcare and drug industries that many people may not understand.
-Because the drug and health industries have been primarily about profit in this country, they don’t make drugs or perform procedures with the intentions of curing anyone, but instead have us cope with diseases and ailments as “functionally ill” life long consumers of pharmaceuticals.
+Because the drug and health industries have been primarily about profit in this country, they don’t make drugs or perform procedures with the intention of curing anyone.
+The system we live in wants us to cope with diseases and ailments as “functionally ill” lifelong consumers of pharmaceuticals.
 Your prolonged sickness is profit, so an industry meant to help you won't.
-Prescription drugs is a booming business that keeps creating and promoting more drugs that don't cure anything, but help alleviate symptoms.
+Prescription drugs are a booming business that keeps creating and promoting more drugs that don't cure anything but help alleviate symptoms.
 There's no better time than the present to think about your health and independence from being chained to costly prescriptions or medical procedures.

 - Drink More Water